 Transform Your Classroom

 There are many options for teachers who want to incorporate technology into their curricula.
-The best place to start is by earning a relevant advanced degree, but here are some great suggestions for tech-curious educators:
+The best place to start is building strong foundational knowledge through an advanced degree focused on instructional design and educational technology, followed by practical strategies that support blended and technology-enhanced learning environments.
+Here are some effective approaches for tech-curious educators:

 - Students who are sick or physically unable to attend class are not excluded from the learning environment.